 Another great thing about this season is that in addition to braids, headpieces are definitely a thing right now.
 How great would it be to incorporate two of the hottest hair and makeup trends into one look?
 If you’re not catching on just yet…

 Wow!
 What do you know?
 The answer we were looking for!
 Braids look awesome with headpieces like the one pictured above.
 I created a very soft, loose side braid and jazzed it up with gold, feathered, really “earthy” headpiece that tied the whole look together.
 This is a great look if you’re wanting to spruce up your ‘do to hit the town or for a more classy event.

 Tips for YOU:

 1. The looser, the better.
-You may not here that in context very often, but for braids, it definitely applies.
+You may not hear that in a context very often, but for braids, it definitely applies.
 The idea behind the look is casual, Bohemian, and very ‘earthy.’
-Tight braids give a more put together look, which is also great, but if you can let loose and wear your braids a little less put together, you’ll really appreciate the change.
+Tight braids give a more put-together look, which is also great, but if you can let loose and wear your braids a little less put together, you’ll really appreciate the change.

 3. Perfection-not.
 As a hair and makeup artist, I know the pain of being a perfectionist.
 However, take a step back and realize that part of this look is that it’s a little messy.
 That’s what fashionistas and hair/makeup stylists alike love about it!

 4. Tease It.
 If you’re noticing that your braids are showing bald spots in between the loops, try teasing the strands a little with a fine-tooth comb or teasing brush.
 Notice – I said a LITTLE.
 Very light.
 Not that much.
 Did ya’ get that?
 This will allow your hair to appear fuller so that the empty spots in your braid are less noticeable.
 Your hair will also be more willing to cooperate with the technique you’re using.